-Theres nothing like a good ol’ fashioned dispute between two camps: Is homemade wine superior or is it best left up to those who know what they’re doing?
-This question has plagued oenophiles throughout history who have tried to determine if their own vintages rival professionally manufactured ones in terms of potency.
-Our mission today is not for the faint hearted as we explore everything from alcohol levels and fermentation nuances all the way down to the all important component yeast plays in winemaking.
-Ready for some uncorked action?
-Breathe deep and join us as we take on the challenge of uncovering whether homemade wine truly reigns supreme over its store bought brethren.
-Be warned: The outcome may leave you floating on cloud nine.
+There’s nothing like an excellent ol’ fashioned dispute between two camps: Is homemade wine superior, or best left up to those who know what they’re doing?
+This question has plagued oenophiles throughout history who have tried to determine if their own vintages rival professionally manufactured ones in potency.

 Introduction to Homemade vs. Store-Bought Wine

-Ultimately each method has its own unique characteristics shaped by the individual practices and resources available to the winemaker.
+Ultimately each method has its unique characteristics shaped by the individual practices and resources available to the winemaker.

 Factors Affecting Alcohol Content